Post 9/11 GI Bill Benefits – Worth a Small Fortune

 The takeaway?
-If you are drafting an agreement, it’s a good idea to have a “catch-all” provision to address how to handle property or debt which may not be known, or is not divided, at the time of divorce.
+If you are drafting an agreement, even if there is no post-9/11 GI Bill, it’s a good idea to have a “catch-all” provision to address how to handle property or debt which may not be known, or is not divided, at the time of divorce.
 You don’t need to be real specific – a simple sentence like this will suffice: “The Court reserves jurisdiction to divide any marital property or debt not allocated herein.”

 Award-Winning Military Divorce Law Firm in Colorado Springs

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.